rykener/transsangha/_pages/index.md

 ## Facilitators

-The group is co-facilitated by Eleanor Rykener and Marion Anthonisen.
-Eleanor is a student in the Soto Zen Buddhist lineage and Marion is a student of the Insight tradition of Theravada Buddhism.
+The group is co-facilitated by Kei Claire Van Arnam, Marion Anthonisen, and Eleanor Rykener.
+Kei and Eleanor are students in the Shunryu Suzuki lineage of Soto Zen Buddhist lineage and Marion is a student of the Insight tradition of Theravada Buddhism.
 Please feel free to say hi before or after meetings!

-Kei Claire Van Arnam is a co-founder and is currently away on extended retreat.

 We are not Buddhist teachers.